german-gonzalez/networkingworkshop/Lab4Instructions.md

 ---

-## Peering the transit gateways between the regions
+## Peering the TGWs between the regions

 ### 1. Create the transit gateway peer attachment